GafferHQ/gaffer/doc/source/GettingStarted/ConfiguringGafferForThirdPartyTools/index.md

 ## Configuring Gaffer for Tractor ##

 For Gaffer to interface with Tractor, the `PYTHONPATH` environment variable must contain the path to the Tractor python module.
-Before you begin, make sure that Tractor is correctly installed and configured, and close any open instances of Gaffer.
+Before you begin, make sure that Tractor is correctly installed and configured.

 ### Tractor in Linux ###